 - Deep Freeze: The security agent "Deep Freeze" deletes all data from the computer at the end of each day, when the PC is turned off.
 This means that all files outside of the "Instructor Files" drive will be deleted from the computer at the end of each semester.

-A classroom's PC has internet access via the programs Internet Explorer, Mozilla Firefox, and Google Chrome, from shortcuts located at the top right corner of the desktop.
+Classroom PCs have internet access via the programs Internet Explorer, Mozilla Firefox, and Google Chrome, from shortcuts located at the top right corner of the desktop.
 The PC is also equipped with Microsoft Office 2010 which includes the programs Word, Excel, and PowerPoint.
 Standard Elmhurst College support software and utilities include: